-There are three F Theta lenses available for the FD system: The 163 F Theta, the 254 F Theta, and the 330 F Theta.
-The 163 F Theta comes with the FD machine standard and the 254 and 330 F Theta lenses can be obtained as an optional accessory.
-The 163 F Theta lens will have a smaller spot size and work area then the 254 and 330.
-If a larger work area is desired a 254 or 330 F Theta lens will need to be obtained and installed.
+There are two F Theta lenses available for the FC system: The 163 F Theta and the 254 F Theta.
+The 163 F Theta comes with the 20w FC machine standard and the 254 F Theta can be obtained as an optional accessory.
+The 163 F Theta lens will have a smaller spot size and work area then the 254 F Theta.
+If a larger work area is desired a 254 F Theta lens will need to be obtained and installed.
 The following covers how to remove the current lens and install a new F Theta lens: